erezgeva/libptpmgmt/clkmgr/README.md

 # Clock Manager Introduction

-Introduction Distributed computing applications, such as databases and industrial automation, require accurate time synchronization (tens of milliseconds down to single-digit nanoseconds) to coordinate actions and events across multiple devices.
+Distributed computing applications, such as databases and industrial automation, require accurate time synchronization (tens of milliseconds down to single-digit nanoseconds) to coordinate actions and events across multiple devices.
 In order to synchronize time across multiple devices,